List of One Life to Live characters introduced in the 2000s: Stephen Haver

 Dr. Stephen Haver is a fictional character on the American soap opera, One Life to Live.
 Matthew Ashford portrayed the role from December 10, 2003, until March 22, 2004.

 Stephen Haver is a psychology professor at Llanview University who specializes in human sexuality and researches serial killers and sexual predators.
 He becomes a favorite instructor of Jessica Buchanan, who recruits him along with psychiatrist Rae Cummings and student activist and radio host Marcie Walsh to help her expose a scandal between her friend and another professor who had demanded sex in return for a passing grade.
 When the serial killer known as the Music Box Killer begins terrorizing the university, Jessica and Dr. Haver investigate, with Haver and Rae acting as psychological profilers for the Llanview Police Department.
 Haver works closely with new Chief of Detectives John McBain, but no one is aware that Haver is actually the Music Box Killer.

 The Music Box Killer strangles his victims, paints a teardrop on their faces, and leaves a music box by their bodies as a calling card.
-He sometimes targets women at random, such as private investigator Elyssa Collins or sorority girl Madison Kensington, but seems to focus on women who are either older and maternal, or promiscuous and involved in sex work, like Jennifer Rappaport or her friend Karen, a local prostitute.
+He sometimes targets women at random, such as private investigator Elyssa Collins or sorority girl Madison Kensington, but seems to focus on women who are either older and maternal, or promiscuous and involved in sex work, like Jennifer Rappaport or her friend Karen Reeder, a local prostitute.
 In reality, Haver is murdering women whom he identifies with his mother, a promiscuous, alcoholic dancer and folk singer from the "free love" era of the 1960s.
 For a time, Haver uses psychotic mental patient Troy MacIver as his alibi; as MacIver's therapist at St. Ann's Sanitarium, Haver releases the man from the institution at the times when he plans to kill.
 As the authorities get closer, Haver kills Gabrielle Medina, and nearly kills Sarah Roberts.
 Meanwhile, John McBain grows increasingly suspicious of Haver, who becomes his prime suspect in the case.
 Jessica angrily defends her teacher to McBain, but when she stumbles upon the truth, Haver is forced to take action.
 He kidnaps Jessica, and brainwashes her to conceal his crimes.
 In the meantime, Rae Cummings also deduces Haver's secret; he takes her hostage, forcing her to act out his twisted psychological ritual of posing as his mother before apparently strangling her and then immolating her isolated prison.